top of page

 dadbeachice.png

-Robert Mueller is Professor of Music at the University of Arkansas, where he teaches music composition and music theory and conducts the University Symphony Orchestra.
-He is also Chair of the Composition/Theory Area.
+ROBERT MUELLER is Professor of Music at the University of Arkansas, where he conducts the University Symphony Orchestra and teaches music composition and music theory.

-Dr. Mueller has been composer-in-residence three times for the Fort Smith Symphony, and his music has been performed nationwide by several orchestra including the Cincinnati, Omaha, Fort Smith, Lansing, Arkansas, Missoula, Helena, Jackson, and North Arkansas Symphonies.
-He has received numerous commissions, has been widely published, and has produced a chamber music CD entitled “Time Labyrinths.”
-A number of music festivals have programmed his music, including the Bowling Green New Music and Art Festival, the Music Festival of Arkansas, the Southwest Contemporary Music Festival, and conferences of the Society of Composers, International Double Reed Society, National Flute Association, and College Music Society.
+A number of music festivals have programmed his music, including the Bowling Green New Music and Art Festival, the Music Festival of Arkansas, the Southwest Contemporary Music Festival, and conferences of the Society of Composers, International Double Reed Society, and College Music Society.
 He was selected to be composer-in-residence for Missouri State University’s Annual Composition Festival in March 2009.
-Dr. Mueller has been the recipient of over 25 consecutive awards from the American Society of Composers, Authors, and Publishers.
+Mueller has been the recipient numerous supplemental awards from the American Society of Composers, Authors, and Publishers.
 He has also been awarded an American Music Center grant, an individual artist grant from the Arkansas Arts Council, prizes from the Omaha, Lansing, Jackson and Cincinnati Symphonies, and numerous other awards.

-Dr. Mueller grew up in Michigan and attended Northern Michigan University, where he received the Outstanding Pianist Award upon graduation.
-He has also received the Outstanding Young Alumni Award from NMU, and was invited back to be composer-in-residence in the spring of 2004.
+Mueller grew up in Michigan and attended Northern Michigan University, where he received the Outstanding Pianist Award upon graduation.
+He has also received the Outstanding Young Alumni Award from NMU, and he was invited back to be composer-in-residence in 2004.
 He earned the Master of Music in Composition degree from Bowling Green State University, where he studied composition with Marilyn Shrude.
-At Bowling Green, he also did extensive studies in orchestral conducting.
-Dr. Mueller received a DMA in Composition at the University of Cincinnati College-Conservatory of Music, where his teachers were Joel Hoffman, Allan Sapp, Jonathan Kramer, Frederic Rzewski, and Earle Brown.
+At Bowling Green, he also did extensive studies in orchestral conducting with Grzegorz Nowak.
+Mueller received a DMA in Composition at the University of Cincinnati College-Conservatory of Music, where his teachers were Joel Hoffman, Allan Sapp, Jonathan Kramer, Frederic Rzewski, and Earle Brown.

 • YouTube Social Icon